 The current lot configuration one large parcel.
-The applicant proposes to subdivide the lot and create eight lots and a common area.
-The eight lots generally match the development pattern of the eight buildings and their respective parking areas while the common area covers the landscaping, and common driveways.
-The "building pad" lots each have an area of 1.19 acres and the common lot area is 5.35 acres.
-All lots comply with the 0.46 acre (20,000 square feet) minimum area of required in the I-L (Light Industrial) zone.
+The applicant proposes to subdivide the lot and create eight lots and a common area (Exhibit 3).
+The eight lots generally match the development pattern of the eight buildings and their respective parking areas proposed under the Conditional Use Permit; the common area covers the proposed development's landscaping and common driveways.
+The eight lots each have an area of about 1.19 acres and the common lot area is 5.35 acres.
+All lots created by the proposed tentative tract map comply with the 0.46 acre (20,000 square feet) minimum area of required in the I-L (Light Industrial) zone.

-DEVELOPMENT AGREEMENT ANALYSIS
+DEVELOPMENT AGREEMENT